New Performance Max features continue to shake things up in the PPC world.

 Essentially this means Google can take first party signals, Google Ads conversion data, and their internal auto-detection to try to figure out who is not a previous customer to bid more aggressively on them.
 This does not guarantee that you won’t be doing remarketing (you likely will), instead Google will just work to find users that are not customers.

-Bob & Miles both stressed that NCAs are an advanced feature and probably aren’t suitable for a large number of current PMax users, for several reasons:
+Bob and Miles both stressed that NCAs are an advanced feature and probably aren’t suitable for a large number of current PMax users, for several reasons:

 When using NCAs, it’s very easy to think your campaign is performing much better than it actually is.
 Don’t forget this if you’re using this feature.